1. How do I secure a property?

 Our check-out service is carried out when you vacate and we examine your inventory.
 You and the landlord will be provided with the results.
 Deposits are then returned in accordance with the Tenancy Deposit Protection Scheme, less any deductions.

 As part of the referencing we are required to verify that every tenant is entitled to live in the UK under the 2014 Immigration Act.
+We will require to see your passport or national identity card and proof of you current address (utility bill or bank statement dated in the last 3 months).

 Rent is always payable monthly in advance and is due the 1st of every month with the first month calculated pro-rata.
 Advanced rents for move in dates before the 15th of the month will be calculated on the daily amount from the move in date up until the end of the same month.